Sarasota Chefs Share Their Secrets

 It’s the tools.
 Really it is.
 Oh, and of course the expertise.
 That goes without saying.
 But, it’s really all about the tools.
 That was part of what I discovered this past week.
 The other part I’m still trying to process.

 I love to cook.
 I’m not a chef even by any liberal definition.
 But, I consider myself to be a moderately capable home cook.
-I can chop, saute, whip and poach.
+I can chop, saute, whip, and poach.
 Meaning, I’ve semi-mastered most of the basic skills it takes to prepare a meal in the kitchen at my house.
 My house is not a restaurant.
 That was made pretty clear when I attended a couple of cooking classes held by two Sarasota chefs.

 Day 1 – Gourmet ++

 That’s Chef Raymond Arpke.
 Yes, all the way in the top left corner, trying to hide behind my Pinot Noir.
-He’s a bigger than life Sarasota food personalty.
+He’s a bigger than life Sarasota food personality.
 So, it’s not easy for him to hide.

 It might not look like it.
 But, he’s attempting to instruct a class of amateur cooks on the finer points of making Euphemia Haye’s Famous Roast Duckling.
 Not an easy task.
 Especially, when there is wine mixed into the equation.
 But, Ray soldiers on.
 His informative, but, homespun humor takes all of the pretense out of the room.
-Euphemia has a well deserved reputation for being pretty upscale.
+Euphemia has a well-deserved reputation for being pretty upscale.
 So, his disarming approach to a complicated dish makes everyone at ease.
 Oh, the wine helps too.

 Chef Ray methodically works his way through a super complicated process.
 At one point he almost had me convinced that I could pull this off myself in my woefully under equipped kitchen.
 On second thought, maybe I have all of the tools necessary for this.
 I’ve got pots and pans.
 A good food processor and a more than capable oven.
 I can do this!